-Pavers can be heavy, so if you go the DIY route, enlist a helper and/or have your materials delivered, said Joe Raboine, director of Belgard Design Studio and Elements R&D. Don’t take this project on unless you’re sure you can handle the heavy lifting.
-If your walkway is more complex, Raboine said a pro can help design and recommend materials that can match the exterior of your home.
+Pavers can be heavy, so if you go the DIY route, enlist a helper or have your materials delivered, said Joe Raboine, residential business manager at Belgard Design Studio.
+Don’t take this project on unless you’re absolutely sure you can handle the heavy lifting — otherwise, you might have to use the money you saved to pay for expensive medical bills.

-Not only will paving a walkway increase your home’s value, it also looks beautiful and is extremely functional.
-When the project is complete, you’ll no longer have to endure filthy shoes from walking through the previously dirt-filled area.
+Not only will paving a walkway increase your home’s value — it also looks beautiful and is extremely functional.
+When the project is complete, you’ll have an inviting walkway for your family and your guests.

 If you have a sloped yard that is difficult to mow, installing a retaining wall could be an investment that pays.
 Highly functional, this update can offer hillside stabilization and prevent landslides.

 Also visually appealing, a retaining wall can make it possible to create a beautiful landscape design that is otherwise impossible on a steep surface.
 A retaining wall can be made from a variety of materials — like brick, concrete and stone — depending on its purpose.

 Whether you choose to DIY this project or hire pros, it comes with a hefty price tag.
 If you don’t have enough saved up to cover the cost, you could take out a low-interest personal loan to help fund this upgrade.

 - DIY cost: Price per linear foot — metal/chain: $7, wood: $12, vinyl: $17, aluminum: $26

 If privacy is an issue in your neighborhood, building a fence can be one of the best remodeling projects — one your neighbors will appreciate, too.
 HomeAdvisor recommended opting for a 6-foot fence, as it’s the most popular height, but be sure to look into building codes for your area so you can pass your home inspection.

 The size of your property and material used to build the fence will largely determine its cost.